CrazyFedde/docs/commands.md

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-create"></a>
-### Playlist - Create new Playlist
+### Playlist - Create new playlist

-Creates a new playlist for the server with the given name, after the playlist has been created to can start [adding songs to it](#playlist-add), if you misspelt the name you can [rename the playlist](#playlist-rename) without deleting all the songs in the playlist.
+Creates a new playlist for the server with the given name.
+When the playlist has been created you can start [adding songs to it](#playlist-add), if you butchered the name you can [rename the playlist](#playlist-rename) without deleting all the songs in it.

 #### Usage